 Members: Affordable Comfort, ARES Consulting, Camroden Associates, Community and Economic Development Association of Cook County, DEAP Energy Group, Greencoast Enterprises, Transformations, Inc., National Grid, and Michael Blasnick & Associates.

 Consortium for Advanced Residential Buildings (CARB)

 Lead: Steven Winter Associates, Inc., Norwalk, CT

 Focus:.
 Improving new and existing homes (specializing in multifamily and affordable housing) by leveraging new technologies, underutilized technologies, and innovative market delivery strategies.
 Researching advanced building systems and whole house performance, and transferring that knowledge to the marketplace in order to elevate home performance industry-wide.
 Visit the CARB Web site to learn more about the team and projects and read the Spotlight on the team.

 Members: MaGrann Associates, Green Builder Media, Alliance to Save Energy's Building Codes Assistance Project, Pratt Center for Community Development, Masco Home Services/WellHome, Fraunhofer Center for Sustainable Energy Systems, Jay Hall & Associates, Inc., Johnson Research, and Polaris Consulting Engineers.

 Lead: IBACOS, Pittsburgh, PA

 Focus: Develop and demonstrate integrated systems of design, procurement, construction, quality assurance and marketing needed to transform residential building retrofits and new construction.
-Visit the IBACOS Web site to learn more about the team and projects.
+Read the Spotlight on the team to learn more about the team and projects.

 Members: Nationally recognized building scientists and trainers, top 10 production homebuilders, national and local whole house retrofit companies, and other industry stakeholders.